Cannabis Trends: High Terpene Full Spectrum Extract

-As the cannabis industry grows, consumer education inevitably evolves, and once niche terms become trendy household names.
-The cannabis consumer is now more health-conscious than ever, and consumer product preferences have shifted towards concentrates and vaping.
+As the cannabis industry grows, consumer education inevitably evolves and once niche terms become trendy household names.
+The cannabis consumer is now more health-conscious than ever and consumer product preferences have shifted towards concentrates and vaping.
 Entering the common cannabis lexicon is the term ‘High Terpene Full Spectrum Extract’ (or HTFSE), particularly in conversation with vape cartridges or disposables.
-HTFSE is often referenced by budtenders, and sales teams differentiate vape products with respect to their ‘purity’ or efficacy.
+HTFSE is often referenced by budtenders and sales teams differentiate vape products in respect to their ‘purity’ or efficacy.
 In the aftermath of the numerous public cannabis vape-related incidents of tainted black market vape products and unsafe vape materials, many legal brands and cultivators have begun emphasizing their safety practices and commitment to ‘natural,’ clean cannabis products.

 The term ‘full spectrum’ is used widely in the industry to describe cannabis products and essentially breaks down to product manufacturers taking measures to preserve as much of the natural cannabis compounds as possible, particularly the cannabinoids and terpenes.
 Pairing a ‘full spectrum’ array of cannabis compounds with the claim of ‘high terpenes” results in a higher quality product that elicits a more unique experience for consumers.
 Terpenes are cited with a more potent experience with cannabis consumption in this paper from the National Library of Medicine: The “Entourage Effect”: Terpenes Coupled with Cannabinoids for the Treatment of Mood Disorders and Anxiety Disorders.
 While the entourage effect is often brought up in relation to CBD / THC products, it is also the reason high terpene products are so highly sought after in cannabis products.